A diverse team of professionals

 Prior to moving to Marin County, she practiced at Mountain Valley Health Centers serving Siskiyou and neighboring counties in northern California.
 A native of Colombia and self-described coffee lover, Dr. Kadera is fluent in English and Spanish.

-Lizzie earned her PhD and MSW from the University of California, Berkeley.
+Dr. Horevitz earned her PhD and MSW from the University of California, Berkeley.
 She completed an NIMH-funded post-doctoral fellowship in Clinical Services Research at the University of California, San Francisco.
 She earned her BA from the University of Michigan, where she triple majored in Social Science, Spanish and Latin American Studies.
-Dr. Horevitz is a fellow in the California Health Care Foundation’s Health Care Leadership Fellowship (cohort 18).
+She completed the California Health Care Foundation’s Health Care Leadership Fellowship (cohort 18).

 Leah was born and raised in Michigan, obtaining her undergraduate degree from the University of Michigan and her Masters in Information System Securities from Walsh College.
 After working in the healthcare field for several years before landing at Marin Community Clinics, Leah says that the most rewarding aspects of her current role is the palpable difference she makes in our patients lives, every day.